pretix/pretix/doc/user/organizers/teams.rst

    * Can view vouchers – This permission allows viewing the list of vouchers including the voucher codes themselves and their redemption status.

+   * Can perform check-ins – This permission allows using web-based features to perform ticket search and check-in.

    * Can change vouchers – This permission allows to create and modify vouchers in all their details.
 It only works properly if the same users also have the "Can view vouchers" permission.